 - Best photo printer: Canon Pixma TS9521C Wireless Crafting Photo Printer

 - Best small printer: HP Tango X

 - Best printer for small business: Canon Maxify MB5420

 Why we picked the HP OfficeJet Pro 9015:

 HP has spent a lot of years slowly ironing out the kinks in the Office Jet line and updating the technology for the modern home or office.
-The result is the OfficeJet Pro 9015, an incredibly advanced printer that works very hard to make the printing, scanning, copying and faxing experience — if not pleasant — then reliably manageable.
-It has a 22 page per minute (ppm) printing speed (B&W), automatic 2-sided scanning up to 1200 dpi, a 35-page automatic document feeder, and a 25-sheet paper tray.
+The result is the OfficeJet Pro 9015, an incredibly advanced printer that works very hard to make the printing, scanning, copying, and faxing experience — if not pleasant — then reliably manageable.
+It has a 22-page-per-minute (ppm) printing speed (B&W), automatic two-sided scanning up to 1200 dpi, a 35-page automatic document feeder, and a 25-sheet paper tray.

 On the printer, the excellent color touchscreen allows you to change settings and choose your tools, with plenty of options for sending scans to email, the cloud, or a device of your choice (with Alexa and Google Assistant compatibility, working by voice is also an option).
 Or you can use the HP smart app, which allows you to control the printer from afar and even monitor your ink levels.
 That’s only the start, if you want to dig into Smart Tasks that allow you to optimize the printer for specific programs like QuickBooks.